Well quasi-order and atomicity for combinatorial structures under consecutive orders: Atomicity for double ascents

 $(\Leftarrow)$ Let $X$ be an isolated left-right bicycle in $\Gamma_{K}$.
 Then any word associated with a path in $X$ must be of the form $w=l^ar^c$ where $a+c=b$.
 By Lemma \ref{lemma single ascents}, $w$ must be associated with a single ascent.
 Since no path $\pi$ in $X$ can be extended to a path that leaves $X$, no word $\Sigma(\pi)$ can be extended to a word not of the form $l^ar^c$ where $a+c=b$.
 Therefore, single ascents associated with $\Sigma(\pi)$ cannot be extended to double ascents. \end{proof}

-\begin{thrm} Let $C=\Av(B)$ be a finitely based avoidance set of double ascents under the consecutive order and $K=\Av(\textbf{W}(B))$.
+\begin{thrm} Let $C=\Av(B)$ be an infinite, finitely based avoidance set of double ascents under the consecutive order and $K=\Av(\textbf{W}(B))$.
 Then $C$ is atomic if and only if the following hold: \begin{enumerate} \item $\Gamma_{K}$ is strongly connected or a bicycle; and \item For any double ascent $\sigma \in C_{[1, b-1]}$ there is a double ascent $\rho \in C_b$ such that $\sigma \leq \rho$. \end{enumerate} \end{thrm}

 \begin{proof} If $C$ contains no non-extendable single ascents, the result is given by Proposition \ref{thrm no non-extendables}.
 Now consider the case where $C$ contains non-extendable single ascents.